Eschatologue/CM_wiki/docs/spells/description/s.md

 **Components:** V, S
 **Duration:** Instantaneous

 Lightning springs from you to a creature that you try to touch.
 Make a melee spell attack against the target.
-On a hit, the target takes 1d8 Lightning damage, and it can’t make Opportunity Attacks until the start of its next turn.
+On a hit, the target takes 1d8 Lightning damage, and it can't make Opportunity Attacks until the start of its next turn.

 ***Cantrip Upgrade.***The damage increases by 1d8 when you reach levels 5 (2d8), 11 (3d8), and 17 (4d8).